 Truffles are the fruiting body of a fungus that forms near the roots of specific species of trees.
 The highly prized earthen gems must be individually hunted for by experienced trifulau (truffle hunters) with specially trained dogs.
 If they’re not harvested during their short season (September through December), the truffles simply decompose and are lost.
 Similar to a wine vintage, truffles have both good and bad years, with many of the most esteemed truffle producing regions noting an overall trend of decreasing harvests year after year.

-So, it’s the rarity, seasonality, and confounding taste of truffles that makes them one of the most expensive foods in the world—coming in at a whopping $1,000 – $5,000 USD per pound (equal to approx. 2.2 kilos) depending on type, size, quality, and overall availability each year.
+So, it’s the rarity, seasonality, and confounding taste of truffles that makes them one of the most expensive foods in the world—coming in at a whopping $1,000 – $5,000 USD per pound (equal to just under half a kilo) depending on type, size, quality, and overall availability each year.